syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 ## HexaDecimal format

-This format helps to display the values of measure and value element in hexadecimal format.
+This format displays the values of measure and value element in hexadecimal format.

-Refer to the below code sample to format the measure element values in hexadecimal format.
+Refer to the following code sample to format the measure element values in hexadecimal format.

 {% tabs %}